 I don’t know about you, but for our family, easy dinners are the name of the game.
 I’ve always been a big fan of cooking, but the busier we get, the harder it is to open up a recipe book and throw together an elaborate meal to serve on a random Monday night.

 We’ve had this crockpot meets rice cooker meets pressure cooker (a.k.a., an Instant Pot) in our pantry for years.
-Seriously, we got an Instant Pot as a wedding gift and never opened the box … and we’ve been married six years.
+Seriously, we got a slow cooker as a wedding gift and never opened the box … and we’ve been married six years.
 I know, I know.
 Clearly, I have a screw loose.
 Little did I know, the most magical kitchen contraption ever sat unused and unloved in our overcrowded pantry for all these years.
 I can’t fathom what I was thinking – or not thinking – by ignoring this mystical machine.

-Anyhoo, I saw all the rage ALL over the internet about this fabulous pot, and I decided to take the leap … and OPEN the box.
+Anyhoo, I saw all the rage ALL over the internet about this fabulous pot (and why everyone loves a slow cooker and/or crock-pot so much), and I decided to take the leap … and OPEN the box.
 I started researching and trying recipes like a madwoman.
 I think I served hubby and Scarlett dinner out of a crockpot for two weeks straight.
 It was like a black hole of simple dinners.
 Basically, the beauty of an Instant Pot or crockpot, is that you essentially throw all of your ingredients in, set the machine to cook for several hours, and walk away.
 By dinner time, you have a tasty dinner.
 Granted, there are some crockpot meals that require a little more TLC; i.e., browning meat and veggies first, cooking in stages, etc., but I steered clear of those recipes, because, you know, if I’m going to attempt to make my life easier with a slew of crockpot dinners, I plan on doing it the EASY way.

 On our Instant Pot dinner recipe journey, I discovered a few GREAT recipes, and over the next few months, I’ll share our favorites here, with some tweaks of course.
 (Because I just can’t help myself.)